deeplearning4j/deeplearning4j/README.md

 ## Support

-We are not support stackoverflow right now.
+We are not supporting stackoverflow right now.
 GH issues with installation issues are also not the place to post anything other than bug reports.
 .
 Please come in to [gitter](https:://gitter.im/deepelearning4j/deeplearning4j)